Build vs. Buy: Why Platform Teams Choose Omnistrate for Their Control Plane

 Developing a control plane in-house is like building a Cloud Operating System and is a massive, multi-year effort with no guarantee of success

 Building a robust control plane demands specialized expertise in multi-cloud environments, multi-tenancy, and orchestration.
-At Omnistrate, our team pioneered the concept of the control plane, spending decades mastering its complexities.
-We've designed and built dozens of cloud services, scaling them from inception to hundreds of millions or even billions in some cases.
+At Omnistrate, our team pioneered the concept of the control plane at AWS in 2008, spending decades mastering its complexities.
+We've designed and built dozens of cloud services across different organizations like AWS, Azure, Confluent, scaling them from inception to hundreds of millions or even billions in some cases.

 For startups, assembling such a skilled team is a significant hurdle.
 The process of recruiting experienced cloud architects, infrastructure engineers, and security experts is both time-consuming and costly, often diverting focus from core product development and delaying time-to-market.